akshatdodhiya/Basic-C-Programs/README.md

 ### 10. Tax Calculator Program
 The **Tax Calculator Program** calculates the gst tax of a given amount.
 It also displays the amount by deducting the inclusive tax from it.

+### 11. Character Counter Program
+The **Character Counter Program** calculates the number of characters present in a string.
+It uses the functions present in string.h header file.